-We found that 35% of organizations in our full sample currently do no formal assessments of emerging strategic, market, or industry risks.
-The lack of these emerging risk assessments is greatest for not-for-profit organizations where we found that 43% of those organizations have no formal assessments of those types of risks.
-The largest organizations, public companies, and financial services organizations are much more likely to consider emerging strategic, market, and industry risks, where only 13%, 11%, and 16% of those organizations, respectively, have no formal assessments of these kinds of emerging risks.
+We found that 34% of organizations in our full sample currently do only minimal or no formal assessments of emerging strategic, market, or industry risks.
+The lack of these emerging risk assessments is greatest for not-for-profit organizations where we found that 45% of those organizations have no formal

+About one-third of organizations in our survey do no or only minimal formal assessments of strategic, market, or industry risks. assessments of those types of risks.
+The largest organizations, public companies, and financial services organizations are much more likely to consider emerging strategic, market, and industry risks, where only 16%, 17%, and 21% of those organizations, respectively, have no or only minimal formal assessments of these kinds of emerging risks.

-Of those in the full sample that do attempt to assess strategic risks, most do so in a predominantly qualitative (15%) manner or by using a blend of qualitative and quantitative assessment tools (47%).
+Of those in the full sample that do attempt to assess strategic risks, most do so in a predominantly qualitative (18%) manner or by using a blend of qualitative and quantitative assessment tools (54%).
 This dominance of a qualitative approach holds true for the subgroups (largest organizations, public companies, and financial services firms) as well.

 Even though the majority of organizations appear to be fairly unstructured, casual, and somewhat ad hoc in how they identify, assess, and monitor key risk exposures, responses to several questions indicate a high level of confidence that risks are being strategically managed in an effective manner.
 We asked several questions to gain a sense for how risk exposures are integrated into an organization's strategy execution.
-Almost half (47%) of our respondents believe that existing risk exposures are considered "mostly" or "extensively" when evaluating possible new strategic initiatives and about one-third (34%) of the respondents believe that their organization has articulated its appetite for or tolerance of risks in the context of strategic planning "mostly" or "extensively."
-In addition, 36% of the respondents indicate that risk exposures are considered "mostly" or "extensively" when making capital allocations to functional units.
+Almost half (45%) of our respondents believe that existing risk exposures are considered "mostly" or "extensively" when evaluating possible new strategic initiatives and about one-third (34%) of the respondents believe that their organization has articulated its appetite for or tolerance of risks in the context of strategic planning "mostly" or "extensively."
+In addition, 29% of the respondents indicate that risk exposures are considered "mostly" or "extensively" when making capital allocations to functional units.